emqx/cloud-docs/en_US/data_integration/mongodb.md

 - **Flexible Data Transformation**

-  EMQX Cloud provides a powerful SQL-based Rule Engine, allowing organizations to pre-process data before storing it in MongoDB.
+  EMQX Platform provides a powerful SQL-based Rule Engine, allowing organizations to pre-process data before storing it in MongoDB.
 It supports various data transformation mechanisms, such as filtering, routing, aggregation, and enrichment, enabling organizations to shape the data according to their needs.

 - **NoSQL**